| Title: | Discovery of Motifs in Spatial-Time Series |

 ka |

-Return a list of identified motifs.
-Each motif contains the information [isaxcode, recmatrix, vectst], as described:
+A list of identified motifs.
+Each motif contains:

 D |